freemocap/documentation/docs/Writerside/topics/troubleshooting/installation_troubleshooting.md

 ### `Command "freemocap" not recognized`
 - On some python installations, you may need to type `python -m freemocap` instead of just `freemocap` to launch the gui.

+### `qt.qta.plugin: Could not load the Qt platform plugin "xcb"`
+- On linux, some sommon distributions do not come with all of the libraries that are required to run Qt.
+Most users have been able to fix this by running:

+`sudo apt-get install '^libxcb.*-dev' libx11-xcb-dev libglu1-mesa-dev libxrender-dev libxi-dev libxkbcommon-dev libxkbcommon-x11-dev`

+If you use a different package manager, you may need look up equivalent commands for your package manager.